kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 We can store a file into iRODS with `iput local [irods]`: If the destination data object or collection (`irods`) are not provided, the current iRODS collection and the input file name are used.

-To upload data into iRODS we should have a data object in our VSC system.
+To upload data into iRODS we should have a data object in our local system.
 For example, let's create a data file in our Linux home directory.

 ```sh
 nano example.txt